 The articles of association are the significant document that forms all the rules and regulations with the help of which the internal affairs of a company are governed.
 As stated in Section 18 of the Companies Act 2006, this is a legal requirement of all UK businesses to have articles of association.

 What is the function of articles of association?

-It is vital that all the directors, secretaries, and members of a company get familiarise with the content of articles of association, as it contains significant information.
-The company should keep a copy of the articles in its records to make it easily accessible.
+All the directors, secretaries, and members of a company must get familiarise with the content of articles of association, as it contains significant information.
+The company should keep a copy of the articles in its records to make them easily accessible.

 Model articles of association

 The Model Articles are referred to as a template set of articles of association that companies can use.
 They act as the 'default' option of articles of association and are provided automatically to the companies that fail to submit their own set on incorporation.